 At the end of each term, the Director of Education will tally the absences and tardies for each student.
-If a student has been absent (remembering that 3 tardies equals 1 absence) more that the allowable absences for a course, the student will be put on probation for lack of satisfactory progress in attendance.
-The Director of Education will send an email and a written letter to the student informing them of the probation.
-The email/letter will also inform the student that the probation must be remedied by the end of the 4th week of the term after the term with excessive absences to be released from probation.
-In the event tht the student does not remedy the probation, the probation remains in effect until the end of the term.
+If a student has been absent (remembering that 3 tardies equals 1 absence) more than the allowable absences for a course, the student will be put on probation for lack of satisfactory progress in attendance.
+The Director of Education will send an email and a written notification to the student informing them of the probation.
+The notification will also inform the student that the probation must be remedied by the end of the 4th week of the subsequent term to be released from probation.
+In the event the student does not remedy the probation, the probation remains in effect until the end of the term.